2021 Rules to Access Kosciuszko National Park

 The only requirement to enter Kosciuszko National Park is a valid NSW Parks Pass displayed on the vehicle if you are visiting a location where park use fees apply.
 Trip Intention Forms or a resort lift pass are required if you are planning on-snow sporting activities but are not a condition of entry to Kosciuszko National Park.

-Mt Selwyn and the Cabramurra trails are closed this season due to bushfire damage.
-Advice from NPWS is that there is no access for cross-country skiing anywhere off the Snowy Mountains Highway due to fire damage.
+Mt Selwyn and the Cabramurra trails are still closed this season due to bushfire damage.
+The rebuild of Mt Selwyn Resort is in progress, with the resort due to open in June 2022.